ericleasemorgan/reader-workshop/README.md

    1. Duplicate ./etc/homer.txt, and rename it to the one-word name of your study carrel
    2. open the file from Step #1, and edit as per the previous recipe
-   3. Run `./bin/add-metadata.pl NAME` where NAME is the name of your carrel
+   3. run `./bin/add-metadata.pl NAME` where NAME is the name of your carrel
    4. Scroll backwards in your terminal, and you ought to see your edits
-   5. Run `./bin/add-metadata.pl NAME > ./library/NAME/index.html` where NAME is the name of your carrel
+   5. run `./bin/add-metadata.pl NAME > ./library/NAME/index.html` where NAME is the name of your carrel
    6. Use your Web browser to open index.html; remember, as per Step #5, it ought to have been saved in your study carrel
    7. Go to Step #2 until satisfied